 On the other hand, small and robust models are generally easier to build, follow and audit, yet lack the degree of precision necessary for decision-making.
 The best financial models work to reconcile these opposing forces, hence keeping inputs and outputs as simple as possible, while still providing sufficient details for decision-making.

-When building the inputs of your model, it is important to be mindful of these several factors:
+When building the inputs of your model, it is important to be mindful of the following factors:

 Reasonable data ranges